-- Melt the butter in a small saucepan over medium heat.
-Add the apples and cinnamon, and stir for 4-5 minutes while they cook and soften.
-Transfer the apples to a bowl and place in the fridge to cool while you prep the scone dough.
+- Combine the apples, butter and cinnamon in a small saucepan and cook over medium heat, stirring frequently.
+Cook for 5-8 minutes, or until the apples are soft.
+Transfer to a bowl and pop in the freezer while you make the scone dough.

-- Stir in the yogurt and apples until the dough comes together (don't overmix, and use your hands if needed to smush it all together- it's a dry dough).
+- Fold in the yogurt and apples until the dough comes together (don't overmix, and use your hands if needed to smush it all together- it's a dry dough).

-- Turn the dough out onto a lightly floured surface and and form a long rectangular log.
-Use a sharp knife to cut the whole rectangle in half and then each half into triangular-shaped scones.
-(Depending on size- I made minis, you could make large ones too.)
+- Turn the dough out onto a lightly floured surface and and form a 9 inch circle, about 2 inches thick.
+Use a sharp knife to cut the dough into equal wedges.

 - Bake for 15 to 18 minutes, or until they are cooked through and no longer doughy in the middle.
 Let them cool for a few minutes- and then transfer to a cooling rack.